BlakeRain/blakerain.com/content/blog/adding-dns-adblock-to-unbound/index.md

 [...] unbound-checkconf[87279:0] warning: duplicate local-zone code.facebook.com.
 ```

-To address this, I decided to update my `gen-adblock.sh` script to handle my exceptions to the ad
+To address this, I decided to update my `gen-adblock.sh` script to handle my exceptions to the
-blocking.
-To start with I created an `adblock.exceptions` file listing the domains I want to permit,
+ad-blocked domains.
+To start with I created an `adblock.exceptions` file listing the domains I want
-with each domain on one line:
+to permit, with each domain on one line:

 ```
 engineering.fb.com